 by Karl Perera

-In this quick article I want to show you ten obstacles which stop you from overcoming depression.
-If you know what these are you can help yourself become stronger and overcome them.
+In this quick article I want to show you ten major obstacles which can stop you from overcoming depression.
+If you know what these are, you can help yourself become stronger and overcome them.
 The result will be less depression and much more happiness in your life.
 So let’s get started…

 What stops you from overcoming depression?
 Here are ten common mistakes and my quick tips to help you:

-Before you decide whether or not to take medication it’s a good idea to consider that there may be better ways to combat your depression.
-There are many side effects to consider including feeling sick, tiredness, weight gain and even disturbance of your sleep so be careful when considering taking antidepressants and be sure to discuss this with a doctor.
+Before you decide whether or not to take medication, it’s a good idea to consider that there may be better ways to combat your depression.
+There are many potential side effects of medication to consider including feeling sick, tiredness, weight gain and even disturbance of your sleep, so be careful when considering taking antidepressants and be sure to discuss this with a doctor.

-“Depression is something weak people suffer from”.
-Again, this is completely wrong and if you believe this you are likely to hide your depression or try to keep it to yourself.
-Men often don’t seek help for depression because they are ashamed to admit they suffer.
+#3 “Depression is something weak people suffer from.”
+Again, this is completely wrong, and if you believe this, you are likely to hide your depression or try to keep it to yourself.
+Men often don’t seek help for depression because they are ashamed to admit they are suffering.
 Thankfully, this is changing as people understand that depression can be serious, affects so many, and is not your fault.

 There are so many seemingly balanced people and famous celebrities too that have suffered from depression.
-In fact, there is a good chance that most of us will suffer from some form of the problem at some point in our lives.
+In fact, there is a good chance that most of us will suffer from some form of this mental disorder at some point in our lives.
 It is comforting to know that you are NOT alone.

-“There is no cure for depression.”
+#4 “There is no cure for depression.”
 Again, this is not entirely true.
 Feeling depressed is connected to low self esteem and stress.
 There is also some considerable support for the idea that depression is a kind of “inner anger”.
-All these possibilities should help you realise that a real cure would be to resolve the problems that cause your depression in the first place.
+All these possibilities should help you realise that a true cure would be to resolve the problems that cause your depression in the first place.

 You CAN help yourself by improving your self esteem and reducing your stress.
 Take care of yourself and get help if you need to.
 If you really do feel that you are depressed I recommend that you look at this depression program as a possible cure.
 It really works, I know because I followed it personally and it’s helped me.
 Many visitors to this website have also emailed me and told me how much they enjoyed and benefited from this depression program so rest assured that it is well worth getting.

-“Depression passes with time”.
-It does for most people, but how much time to do you want to wast waiting for it to go away?
-You can suffer from depression for years and some people have had it most of their lives but you can do something about it.
+#5 “Depression passes with time.”
+It does for most people, but how much time to do you want to waste waiting for it to go away?
+You can suffer from depression for years, and some people have had it most of their lives, but you can do something about it NOW.
 You don’t have to live with it.

-“Therapy is not helpful”.
-It can be exactly what you need to recover.
+#6 “Therapy is not helpful.”
+It most certainly is!
+It could be exactly what you need to recover.
 A high percentage of sufferers of depression do recover when they get counselling.
 The claim that this is the case is often made by those who just don’t want to go through it, could this be you?

-“You can get over depression without help”.
+#7 “You can get over depression without help.”
 It is possible but very much harder to handle by yourself.
 Good relationships help recovery.
 Support from other people is very important.
 Seek out a friend’s help or try counseling or therapy.